W-Net-AI/LISP-CV/Readme.md

 (ql:quickload "cffi")

-To install CFFI, which LisP-CV depends on, plus it's dependencies.
+To install CFFI, which Lisp-Cv depends on, plus it's dependencies.

 Then run:

 (ql:quickload "asdf")

-To install ASDF, a LisP-CV dependency.
+To install ASDF, a Lisp-Cv dependency.

 Run: